d3x0r/STFRPhysics/WhatIs.md

 			   7) axis-detector

-Requirements: Complex numbers, Algebra, Geometry
+Requirements: Algebra, Geometry, Complex numbers (basic knowledge of)

 Proposition - forget a heap of what you know; take this for what it is, and don't try to make it what you have.
 I've had what you have, and how you see and understand it; it has taken a while of tinkering to break that model,